HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 The landing page is the first thing the users see upon visiting the root URL of the site.

 Users are prompted to enter their username and password for login.
-Only users with the admin privilege can register new accounts.

 ![screenshot of the landing page](doc/landingwithoutlogin.png)